CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.2 Wi-Fi usage.md

 For WLAN security incidents, users SHOULD implement the following:

-* You SHOULD secure your work, stop your wireless access, and disable your client's wireless LAN interface.
+* You SHOULD secure your work, stop your wireless access, and disable your client's Wi-Fi interface.
 * Error messages and abnormalities SHOULD be accurately documented by the user.
 Likewise, users SHOULD document what they did before or while the security incident occurred.
 * Users SHOULD notify IT operations through a suitable escalation level (eg User Help Desk).
 ### 3.3 Requirements for increased protection requirements